-1/* Part of SWI-Prolog 2 3 Author: Jan Wielemaker 4 E-mail: jan@swi-prolog.org 5 WWW: https://www.swi-prolog.org 6 Copyright (c) 2021-2025, SWI-Prolog Solutions b.v.
+1/* Part of SWI-Prolog 2 3 Author: Jan Wielemaker 4 E-mail: jan@swi-prolog.org 5 WWW: https://www.swi-prolog.org 6 Copyright (c) 2021-2026, SWI-Prolog Solutions b.v.
 7 All rights reserved.
 8 9 Redistribution and use in source and binary forms, with or without 10 modification, are permitted provided that the following conditions 11 are met: 12 13 1.
 Redistributions of source code must retain the above copyright 14 notice, this list of conditions and the following disclaimer.
 15 16 2.
 Redistributions in binary form must reproduce the above copyright 17 notice, this list of conditions and the following disclaimer in 18 the documentation and/or other materials provided with the 19 distribution.
 20 21 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS 22 "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT 23 LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS 24 FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE 25 COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, 26 INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, 27 BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; 28 LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER 29 CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT 30 LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN 31 ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE 32 POSSIBILITY OF SUCH DAMAGE.
 33*/ 34 35:- module(prolog_debug_tools, 36 [ (spy)/1, % :Spec (some users tend to define these as 37 (nospy)/1, % :Spec an operator) 38 nospyall/0, 39 debugging/0, 40 trap/1, % +Exception 41 notrap/1 % +Exception 42 ]).
 43:- use_module(library(broadcast), [broadcast/1]).
 44:- autoload(library(edinburgh), [debug/0]).
 45:- autoload(library(gensym), [gensym/2]).
-46 47:- multifile 48 trap_alias/2.
-49 50:- set_prolog_flag(generate_debug_info, false).
+46:- autoload(library(pairs), [group_pairs_by_key/2]).
+47 48:- multifile 49 trap_alias/2.
+50 51:- set_prolog_flag(generate_debug_info, false).

-, with one of
+informational, with one of

 the following terms, where Spec is of the form M:Head.